 Affiliate marketing platforms such as AWIN, CJ Affiliate, and NicheVendor make it easy for eCommerce brands to showcase their products on YouTube, Instagram & TikTok influencers, and bloggers on a CPA (Cost Per Acquisition) basis.
 This approach ensures that the retailer remains in full control of the ROAS.

 French retailer, La Redoute, used affiliate solutions for quite some time.
 But they wanted to reduce the dependency on voucher/coupon platforms.
 Working within AWIN, they shifted emphasis towards content-based affiliates to achieve 36% increase in ROAS and 61% additional revenue.

-US retailer Macy’s, partnered with TVPage, to include shoppable affiliate overlays on video created by influencers and superfans.
-In the midst of the Covid-19 pandemic, eCommerce brands experienced sales revenues growth by 300% through influencer video commerce.
+US retailer Macy’s, partnered with TVPage, to include shoppable affiliate overlays on videos created by influencers and superfans.
+In the midst of the Covid-19 pandemic, eCommerce brands experienced sales revenue growth by 300% through influencer video commerce.